 For example, for the tag casual-shoe , the second image is not a good training candidate.

 Completeness: If an image qualifies for more than one tag, add all applicable tags before including the image for training.
 For example, for tags, such as raincoat and model-side-view , add both the tags on the eligible asset before including it for training.

-Enhanced smart tags are based on learning models of brand images and their tags.
+Enhanced smart tags are based on learning models of images and their tags.
 These models are not always perfect at identifying tags.
 The current version of the Smart Content Service has the following limitations:

 - Inability to recognize subtle differences in images.
 For example, slim versus regular fitted shirts.

 - Inability to identify tags based on tiny patterns/parts of an image.
 For example, logos on T-shirts.